opensafely/documentation/docs/contracts-intro.md

 that can be referenced in *dataset definitions*.
 Each data table accessible via OpenSAFELY satisfies an OpenSAFELY Contract.

-Each data backend in OpenSAFELY can choose which of those Contracts to satisfy.
+Data providers can make data available to OpenSAFELY by choosing the Contracts that their backends will satisfy.

 !!! note
     Refer to the [available OpenSAFELY data backends](data-backends.md) to see which backends implement which Contracts.

-All Contracts share the:
+All Contracts share the same:

-* same Contract structure, made up of details about data columns
+* Contract structure, made up of details about data columns
-* same way of accessing associated tables in Data Builder via ehrQL
+* way of accessing associated tables in Data Builder via ehrQL

 ### Existing Contracts